 speaker

 Neil Dingman

 Great, great point.
 Thanks, Will.
-James, maybe just the second one for you on shareholder return.
+I mean, James, maybe just a second one for you on shareholder return.
 I'm just wondering, you know, I for one want to say, you know, you all just haven't gone crazy thinking you have to pay out 100% or you have to have a 15% yield dividend.
-I just wonder when you when you sort of see the pre-casual shape of that, if it is, how do you think, you know, what do you think is appropriate shareholder return value this year but going next year, how do you see that strategy?
+Just wondering when you sort of see that free cash flow shaping up as it is, How do you think, you know, what do you think is appropriate shareholder return value this year, but going into next year, how do you sort of see that strategy?

+speaker